ok-nick/wincs/README.md

 * TODO: There is also a new API for custom UI, IStorageProviderStatusUISource

 As of right now, the Cloud Filter API is used in production by OneDrive, Google Drive, Dropbox, and many other clients.

-## TODO
-Documentation needs to be added and refined.
-Grep `TODO` to find a list of unsolved issues.
-In addition, there are many unimplemented features included with `TODO` comments.
-The API is subject to change and I am open to opinions for change.
-The [examples directory](https://github.com/ok-nick/wincs/tree/main/examples) is outdated and needs refinement, as well as commenting.
-CI and CD are also needed.

-If anyone is interested in contributing, feel free to leave an issue or PR.

 ## Examples
 Below is a simple snippet of implementing a sync engine.
 For more, in-depth examples, please check out the [examples directory](https://github.com/ok-nick/wincs/tree/main/examples).